This post contains affiliate links.

 - Pinch of sea salt

-- Add the pork and stir to combine.
+- Reincorporate the cooked pork and stir to combine.
+Saute for another minute to reheat.

-- For the optional sauce, combine all of the ingredients in a bowl and whisk together.
+- Combine all of the ingredients in a bowl and whisk together.
 Serve over the bowls.

 All nutrition facts are estimations and will vary.